shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 .. versionadded:: TBD

 This fix performs mesocanonical Monte Carlo (MCEMC) also known as gauge cell simulation by exchanging particles with a finite volume ideal gas reservoir (gauge cell) at the same temperature as the system as discussed in :ref:`(Parashar) <Parashar>`.
 It also attempts Monte Carlo moves (translations and rotations) of particles within the simulation cell.
 Specific uses of this fix are to compute adsorption isotherm in porous materials, or to compute the vapor-liquid equilibrium of fluids.
 This fix is complementary to the :doc:`fix gcmc <fix_gcmc>` command, which performs grand canonical Monte Carlo (GCMC) by exchanging particles with an infinite chemical potential reservoir.
 MCEMC and GCMC give identical adsorption isotherms for microporous materials.
 But for large pores (> 2 nm), GCMC gives a hysteretic adsorption/desorption isotherm, while MCEMC gives a reversible S- shaped van der Waals type isotherm, as discussed in :ref:`(Parashar) <Parashar>`.
-The MCEMC isotherm spans the stable and metastable states, while GCMC samples only the stable states.
+The MCEMC isotherm spans the stable and meta-stable states, while GCMC samples only the stable states.
 The MCEMC method is a middle ground between the grand canonical ensemble which permits unlimited fluctuations, and the canonical ensemble, which considers a closed system.
 MCEMC simulations generate adsorption isotherms equivalent to the canonical ensemble isotherms with accuracy of one molecule.
 MCEMC is equivalent to GCMC when gauge cell volume is infinite and is equivalent to the canonical ensemble when gauge cell volume is zero.

-Every N timesteps the fix attempts both MCEMC exchanges (insertions or deletions) and MC moves of gas atoms or molecules.
-On those timesteps, the average number of attempted MCEMC exchanges is X, while the average number of attempted MC moves is M.  For MCEMC exchanges of either molecular or atomic gasses, these exchanges can be either deletions or insertions, with equal probability.
+Every *N* timesteps the fix attempts both MCEMC exchanges (insertions or deletions) and MC moves of gas atoms or molecules.
+On those timesteps, the average number of attempted MCEMC exchanges is *X*, while the average number of attempted MC moves is *M*.
+For MCEMC exchanges of either molecular or atomic gasses, these exchanges can be either deletions or insertions, with equal probability.

 The possible choices for MC moves are translation of an atom, translation of a molecule, and rotation of a molecule.
 The relative amounts of each are determined by the optional *mcmoves* keyword (see below).
 The default behavior is as follows.
 If the *mol* keyword is used, only molecule translations and molecule rotations are performed with equal probability.
-Conversely, if the *mol* keyword is not used, only atom translations are performed.
-M should typically be chosen to be approximately equal to the expected number of gas atoms or molecules of the given type within the simulation cell or region, which will result in roughly one MC move per atom or molecule per MC cycle.
+Conversely, if the *mol* keyword is not used, only atom translations are performed.  *M* should typically be chosen to be approximately equal to the expected number of gas atoms or molecules of the given type within the simulation cell or region, which will result in roughly one MC move per atom or molecule per MC cycle.

 All inserted particles are always added to two groups: the default group "all" and the fix group specified in the fix command.
 In addition, particles are also added to any groups specified by the *group* and *grouptype* keywords.
 If inserted particles are individual atoms, they are assigned the atom type given by the type argument.
 If they are molecules, the type argument has no effect and must be set to zero.
 Instead, the type of each atom in the inserted molecule is specified in the file read by the :doc:`molecule <molecule>` command.

 .. note::

-   Care should be taken to apply fix mcemc only to a group that contains only those atoms and molecules that you wish to manipulate using Monte Carlo.
+   Care should be taken to apply *fix mcemc* to a group that contains *only* those atoms and molecules that you wish to manipulate using Monte Carlo.
 Hence it is generally not a good idea to specify the default group "all" in the fix command, although it is allowed.

 This command may optionally use the *region* keyword to define an exchange and move volume.
 The specified region must have been previously defined with a :doc:`region <region>` command.
 It must be defined with side = *in*\ .
 Insertion attempts occur only within the specified region.
 For non-rectangular regions, random trial points are generated within the rectangular bounding box until a point is found that lies inside the region.
 If no valid point is generated after 1000 trials, no insertion is performed, but it is counted as an attempted insertion.
 Move and deletion attempt candidates are selected from gas atoms or molecules within the region.
 If there are no candidates, no move or deletion is performed, but it is counted as an attempt move or deletion.
 If an attempted move places the atom or molecule center-of-mass outside the specified region, a new attempted move is generated.
 This process is repeated until the atom or molecule center-of-mass is inside the specified region.

-Note that neighbor lists are re-built every timestep that this fix is invoked, so you should not set N to be too small.
+Note that neighbor lists are re-built every timestep that this fix is invoked, so you should not set *N* to be too small.
 However, periodic rebuilds are necessary in order to avoid dangerous rebuilds and missed interactions.
 Specifically, avoid performing so many MC translations per timestep that atoms can move beyond the neighbor list skin distance.
 See the :doc:`neighbor <neighbor>` command for details.

-When an atom or molecule is to be inserted, its coordinates are chosen at a random position within the current simulation cell or region, and new atom velocities are randomly chosen from the specified temperature distribution given by T. The effective temperature for new atom velocities can be increased or decreased using the optional keyword *tfac_insert* (see below).
+When an atom or molecule is to be inserted, its coordinates are chosen at a random position within the current simulation cell or region, and new atom velocities are randomly chosen from the specified temperature distribution given by *T*.
+The effective temperature for new atom velocities can be increased or decreased using the optional keyword *tfac_insert* (see below).
 Relative coordinates for atoms in a molecule are taken from the template molecule provided by the user.
 The center of mass of the molecule is placed at the insertion point.
 The orientation of the molecule is chosen at random by rotating about this point.

 Individual atoms are inserted, unless the *mol* keyword is used.
-It specifies a *template-ID* previously defined using the :doc:`molecule <molecule>` command, which reads a file that defines the molecule.
-The coordinates, atom types, charges, etc., as well as any bonding and special neighbor information for the molecule can be specified in the molecule file.
+It specifies a *template-ID* previously defined using the :doc:`molecule
+<molecule>` command, which reads a file that defines the molecule.
+The
+coordinates, atom types, charges, etc., as well as any bonding and special neighbor information for the molecule can be specified in the molecule file.
 See the :doc:`molecule <molecule>` command for details.
 The only settings required to be in this file are the coordinates and types of atoms in the molecule.

 When not using the *mol* keyword, you should ensure you do not delete atoms that are bonded to other atoms, or LAMMPS will soon generate an error when it tries to find bonded neighbors.
 LAMMPS will warn you if any of the atoms eligible for deletion have a non-zero molecule ID, but does not check for this at the time of deletion.

 If you wish to insert molecules using the *mol* keyword that will be treated as rigid bodies, use the *rigid* keyword, specifying as its